isagoya/astro-hananiawan-m2/src/pages/md/chapt13.md

 Robert Louis Stevenson, the author of ‘Treasure Island’, visited the island during Father Damien’s lifetime, even after his death, had written an account of his trip in which he said:

-> ‘The fools will deny the existence of God when they see the misery of the lepers, but even the fools will worship God in silence when they see how the sisters care for them.'
+> "The fools will deny the existence of God when they see the misery of the lepers, but even the fools will worship God in silence when they see how the sisters care for them."
 > [^1] > [^1]: Later, many Hansen’s disease doctors questioned the idea that Fr.
 Damien contracted the disease during his relief work on Molokai Island.
 Some claim, though he did contract the disease, it must have been in his childhood or before his visit to Hawaii.

 In the March 1984 issue of ‘Tama’ (the monthly magazine of Tama Zenshoen), Fuyu Toshiyuki published his article entitled "The Statue of ‘Damien Disfigured’".